Summer Overnight Camp

 Our longest running program, Tinkering School Overnight Camp is the Original Tinkering School®.
-For 10 years we have been building amazing things ranging from our first roller coaster to the 17 person pontoon boat made of plywood, 2x3, and wax that we made last year.
+For 10 years we have been building amazing things ranging from our first roller coaster to the two story windmill we made last year.
 Kids come for a whole week, work with amazing collaborators, real tools, real materials, to make something huge.
 More than any other program we offer, kids have room to play, support to help them struggle and succeed, freedom to fail, and the time required to solve deep and interesting problems.

 Our overnight camps are held near the coastside communities of Montara and Half Moon Bay on the San Francisco Peninsula.
 The site locations change year to year and are announced with the acceptance letters after the lottery is run.